scott-eaton.com

 Copyright © Pixar Animation Studios

 The is an example of using the gather() construct in an unusual fashion to create an interesting visual effect.
 The gather() call fires a hemisphere of rays above each shading point on the ground plane, and instead of tracing the usual diffuse or specular reflections (what raytracing is most often used for), the rays return their length (i.e. the distance to) each hit object, in this case the spheres.
 From there it is a simple case of normalizing the average distance and mapping it into a colored ramp.
-I put all the nitty gritty technical details in the RenderMan Courseware, so check there for a step-by-step on how it is done.

 Visualizing Ray Depth